Vegin Vegan Vegun!

 • garlic

-• Koya-Tofu ( I recommend Shin-Asahi Tofu as the patty mixture becomes easier to bind together)
+• Dried koya dofu (freeze-dried tofu) : I recommend Shin-Asahi Tofu as the patty mixture becomes easier to bind together

 • ketchup